amir-cardiolab/XAI_FDA/README.md

 Interpretable operator learning and posthoc/by-design XAI

 Codes and data used in the examples presented in the paper:\
-Interpreting and generalizing deep learning in physics-based problems with functional linear models \ https://arxiv.org/abs/2307.04569
+Interpreting and generalizing deep learning in physics-based problems with functional linear models. \ https://arxiv.org/abs/2307.04569